 In Veer Right Management Group v.
 Czarnowski Display Service, Veer Right alleged it lost a trade show contract with the U.S. Postal Service because of a conspiracy between Czarnowski and a former employee of Veer Right.
 The plaintiff also claimed that Czarnowski stole its trade secrets.

 “The facts show that the U.S. Postal Service decided to rebid the contract not based on anything our client did but based on its own internal decision-making,” says Raleigh partner Melanie Dubis, who leads Parker Poe’s Business Litigation team.
-Charlotte partner Jami Jackson Farris also helped defend Czarnowski with co-counsel Michael Tecson of the Hogan Marren firm in Chicago.
+Co-counsel Michael Tecson of the Hogan Marren firm in Chicago helped defend Czarnowski.

 On January 24, Special Superior Court Judge for Complex Business Cases Adam Conrad dismissed the plaintiff’s claims.
 In his ruling, Judge Conrad wrote that “the record is conspicuously silent” as to what information the defendants took.
 He went on to say that the plaintiff “has not offered evidence, sufficient to create a genuine issue of fact, that any of defendants’ actions proximately caused Veer Right’s alleged damages or that defendants misappropriated trade secrets.”